nghilevi/java-beverage-machine-simulator/README.md

 This is the answer for the technical question.
 The program prints out an activity log of the coffee machine in a defined period of time.
 It also prints out the execution time of the simulator.
+(Make sure to download the latest version to prevent legacy bugs and get the most up-to-date README.md)

 ##How to run the program:
 You can download this repository and open the project in Eclipse.
 Go to src -> answer -> Main.java, then click the Run button.
 Type in inputs in the console window and press Enter.